Designing a Sacred Home Birth Arrival

 • Hypnobirthing is a mind-body technique you practice before and during labor.

-• Physiological birth is about the environment and medical approach — creating conditions for the body’s natural processes to work without disruption.
+• Physiological birth is about the environment and medical approach in order to create conditions for the body’s natural processes to work without disruption.

 Early Labor (Latent Phase):